rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 lastmod = "2023-06-10"
 +++

-RsyncUI is a pure SwiftUI and Swift based macOS application utilizing the command line tool `rsync` for synchronizing files.
+RsyncUI is a pure *SwiftUI* and *Swift* based macOS application utilizing the command line tool `rsync` for synchronizing files.
 It is rsync which executes the actual synchronize task.
 RsyncUI is a GUI only ontop of rsync.
 RsyncUI is signed and notarized by Apple.
-Apple has verified it for not containing malicious code and digitally signed.
+Apple has verified it for not containing malicious code and it is digitally signed.

 `rsync` is a file based tool for synchronization of files.